MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/use-postman-perform-operations.md

 ---
-title: "Use Postman to perform operations with the Web API (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
+title: "Use Postman to perform operations with the Web API (Common Data Service for Apps)| MicrosoftDocs"
-description: "Learn how to compose and send Web API requests using Postman." ms.custom: ms.date: 01/12/2019 ms.reviewer: ms.service: crm-online ms.suite:
+description: "Learn how to compose and send Web API requests using Postman." ms.custom: ms.date: 03/22/2019 ms.reviewer: ms.service: powerapps ms.suite:
 ms.tgt_pltfrm:
 ms.topic: article